macicchino/Food_Insecurity/README.md

 ## Overview

 The purpose of this project is to utilize machine learning to predict and visualize food insecurity in the United States of America.
-It will also take an in depth look at physical access to food in the US and its effects on food insecurity.
+It will also take an in-depth look at physical access to food in the US and its effects on food insecurity.

 ### Background
 SQL Team 6 had an initial interest in New York urban agriculture and utilized this idea to begin researching agricultural datasets.
-Through this research a map was found on the United States Department of Agriculture’s (USDA) website with many differing data points on food insecurity and related fields involving access, demographics, purchases, locations, etc.
+Through this research a map was found on the United States Department of Agriculture’s website with many differing data points on food insecurity and related fields involving access, demographics, purchases, locations, etc.

 After a reviewing the dataset, the group determined it was large enough, had potential for many interesting comparisons and trends, and had an adequate number of variables to be utilized for the machine learning model and visualization dashboard.
 The data was cleaned, and the group selected the variables to use based on dates and the group's interest in how the variables related to changes in food insecurity.